icy-arctic-fox/mocks/doc/mocks.md

   build_list(mock).should eq("1. one\n2. two\n3. three\n")
 end

-it "produces '(empty)' when's there are no elements" do mock = MockEnumerable.new mock.can receive(:each) # Causes method to not yield. build_list(mock).should eq("(empty)")
+it "produces '(empty)' when there are no elements" do mock = MockEnumerable.new mock.can receive(:each) # Causes method to not yield. build_list(mock).should eq("(empty)")